mmatinm/Deep-Learning-Projects/Emotion-Recognition-from-Facial-Images/readme.md

 ## Feature Map Visualization
 Feature maps from a selected convolutional layer are visualized to better understand what the model is learning from input images.

 ---
 ## Real-Time Webcam Inference
--Captures 10 images and a short video using your webcam.
+- Captures 10 images and a short video using your webcam
--Each image is:
+- Each image is:
-  -Converted to grayscale
+  - Converted to grayscale
-  -Resized and normalized
+  - Resized and normalized
-  -Passed through the trained model
+  - Passed through the trained model
--Outputs class prediction and confidence for each image
+- Outputs class prediction and confidence for each image

+---

+## Final Model Characteristics
+Model saved as: emotion.keras
+Input size: 48x48
+Weighted test accuracy: 0.88

+confusion matrix: